gnosly/TomcatJdbcConnectionTest/README.md

 ...	/>
 ```
+*logAbandoned* let the tomcat to print the stacktrace of the code that is resposanble of the abandoned connection. *removeAbandonedTimeout* is set to 10 seconds for speed up the test. *removeAbandoned* is in charge of
+a. enabling abandoned connections check and, if *logAbandoned* is true, logging the stacktrace
+b. closing really the connection

+__It's important to know that without *removeAbandoned=true* the stacktrace will not appear because actually the abandoned connection check is not performed__

- 7. change the context.xml as suggested before and restart the tomcat with the new webapp
+ 7. change the context.xml as suggested before, __restart__ the tomcat and connect with jconsole
- 8. click on the button again and take a look on Jmx.
+ 8. click again on the button *open a new abandoned connection* in welcome page and take a look on jconsole.
 Now the line grows and after 10 seconds drop down.
-If you see the log you shoud see the log that give you the point where the connection was opened.
+If you take a look at the log you shoud see the stacktrace that give you the point where the connection was opened.

  [Wed Aug 31 17:24:33 CEST 2016] WARNING: [org.apache.tomcat.jdbc.pool.ConnectionPool] Connection has been abandoned PooledConnection[com.mysql.jdbc.JDBC4Connection@173432e9]:java.lang.Exception
 	at org.apache.tomcat.jdbc.pool.ConnectionPool.getThreadDump(ConnectionPool.java:1072)